 OAuth 2.0 client (NF Service Consumer) registration with the OAuth 2.0 authorization server (NRF)

-The NF Service registration procedure, as defined in clause 4.17.1 of TS 23.502 [8], shall be used to register the OAuth 2.0 client (NF Service Consumer) with the OAuth 2.0 Authorization server (NRF), as described in clause 2.0 of RFC 6749 [43].
+The NF Service registration procedure, as defined in clause 4.17.1 of TS 23.502 [8], and/or local configuration at the NRF may be used to register the OAuth 2.0 client (NF Service Consumer) with the OAuth 2.0 Authorization server (NRF).
+If the OAuth 2.0 client has not registered using the NF Service registration procedure, the OAuth 2.0 client shall be registered by local configuration at the NRF.
 The client id, used during OAuth 2.0 registration, shall be the NF Instance Id of the NF.

 *** END CHANGES ***